rgreenblatt/ai_alignment_readings/projects/naive_self_supervision_post.md

   weak amplification approach.
 It would also be possible to apply self-supervised learning to the process of finding relevant passages of text.
+- Use another model to generate questions.
+This model could be trained as an adversary to the consistency of other components.

 [^1]: Like the approach used in TruthfulQA.
 Harmful few-shot